PandaDoc/pandadoc-sfdc-examples/README.md

 ![adding-custom-builder](screenshots/05-adding-custom-builder.png)

 # VisualForce inline page for classic UI
 We are highly recommend to use Lightning component for adding PandaDoc to SObject pages.
 You can read how to do that [here](https://support.pandadoc.com/hc/en-us/articles/360019828554-Salesforce-Lightning-Standard-setup-).
 If you are not using Lightning UI for some reason you need to create a new Visualforce page for every  object which you want to use with PandaDoc.
 Except for Contact, Lead, Account and Opportunity VF pages for this objects already included in package.
+Example VF page can be found [here](examples/force-app/main/default/pages/PandaDocForCustomObject.page)

 More info about configuring PandaDoc for classic UI can be found [here](https://support.pandadoc.com/hc/en-us/articles/360007816454-Salesforce-Classic-Add-PandaDoc-to-custom-objects)